Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Bounding the cohomology of Nichols algebras

-give a nullhomotopy of right multiplication by $g$ with respect to the $d_i$ differential.
-Further, if $j \neq i$, then $d_j$ and $P_g$ commute.
+By Proposition \ref{mult_vanish_prop}, applied with $S=c_i$, we have that right multiplication by any $g \in c_i$ is a nullhomotopy with respect to the $d_i$ differential.
+Moreover, by Remark~\ref{pgcommute}, $d_j$ and $P_g$ commute when $i \neq j$.
 Consequently, for each $j<i$, $P_g$ descends through the homology with respect to $d_j$ to give a nullhomotopy of multiplication by $g$.
-However, the previous Lemma shows that when $q_i > B_i$, multiplication by $g$ is an automorphism of the Koszul complex (and hence of the iterated homology).
-Thus the automorphism $g$ is also $0$ whenever $q_i>B_i$.
+However, the previous Lemma shows that when $q_i > B_i$, multiplication by $g$ induces a self-isomorphism of the Koszul complex (and hence of the iterated homology).
+Thus the isomorphism $g$ is also $0$ whenever $q_i>B_i$.

 \end{proof}